 Create a complete backup of the system at this point.

-Should anything go awry, you can easily restore everything back to as it was.
+Should anything go awry, you can easily restore everything to it as it was.

 Download and install ES File Explorer